AsiaAnderson1/DigitalDesigns/README.md

 # DigitalDesigns

-This repository contains marketing that I've created for social media advertising and physical marketing materials.
+This repository contains marketing that I've created for social media advertising and direct marketing materials.